AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/ctt-legacy/guidelines-best-practices-content-transfer-tool-legacy.md

 ---
-title: Guidelines and  Best Practices for using Content Transfer Tool
+title: Guidelines and  Best Practices for using Content Transfer Tool (Legacy)
 description: Guidelines and  Best Practices for using Content Transfer Tool
 hide: yes
 hidefromtoc: yes
 ---
-# Guidelines and  Best Practices for using Content Transfer Tool {#guidelines}
+# Guidelines and  Best Practices for using Content Transfer Tool (Legacy) {#guidelines}

 ## Guidelines and Best Practices {#best-practices}